f1datajunkie/TSL/notebooks/BTCC PDF Scraper (R).md

 We might also need to tune the column settings for different reports (e.g. for tracks where there are differnt numbers of sectors, or columns recorded).

+Ona  Mac, co-ordinates for areas can be found via the `Preview` application: `Tools -> Show Inspector` then the fourth, ruler tab.
+When you make a rectangular selection in the PDF document, the co-ordinates of the top left corner will be displayed as well as the width and height of the selection.

 ```R
 extract_tables(PDF, pages = 5, guess=FALSE,
                columns=list(c(50, 120, 160, 200, 300, 390, 410, 450, 500, 600)), output='data.frame')